ringcentral/ringcentral-embeddable/docs/config-client-id-and-secret.md

 # Using your own RingCentrall app client id and client secret

-Developer can config the Web Widget to use their own RingCentral app client id and client secret.
+Developer should config the Widget to use their own RingCentral app client id and client secret.

 1. Create a [RingCentral developer free account](https://developer.ringcentral.com)
 2. Create a RingCentral app with platform type - "Browser Based"